robertpiosik/CodeWebChat/README.md

 **Guiding principles:**

 - initialize chatbots—don't scrape responses
-- privacy first—zero telemetry
+- privacy first—100% local processing
 - lightweight—about 1MB of code

 **CWC is for you if:**

-- you're an experienced engineer working on a large codebase
+- you're an experienced developer working on a large codebase
 - you're a student or hobbyist on a budget

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>